How To Build the Perfect Starter Mechanic’s Garage

 What About a Lift?

 Everyone’s dream garage has a lift, right?
 Mine too.
-If I had a limitless budget and an industrial-size space, installing a lift would be on the agenda.
+If I had a limitless budget and an industrial-size space, installing a car lift in your garage would be on the agenda.
 I know that isn’t a realistic thought, though.
 So, a good floor jack, some jack stands, and a creeper would take its place.
 Oh, and a transmission jack.
 Trust me.
 A regular floor jack just isn’t the right tool for the job when the time comes to replace the clutch.

 Pro Tips to Building Out Your Garage